 Pretending to blast off to the frontier of space is a favorite past time of little kids.
 By creating their very own rocket ship, kindergarteners can have lots of fun and create something they're proud of.
 All it takes is a few basic household items and the result is hours of galactic enjoyment.
 So countdown: 10, 9, 8 … this craft is great!

 Tissue paper (red, yellow or orange – or all three!)

 What You Do:

-- For added touches, have your child decorate the body of the roll by gluing cut outs all over it.
-Encourage them to use their imagination, or to look at a book about rocket ships for ideas.
-Maybe they want to name their rocket or put an American flag on it.
-Whatever they choose, their very own rocket ship is now ready for take off!
+For added touches, have your child decorate the body of the roll by gluing cut outs all over it.
+Encourage her to use her imagination, or to look at a book about rocket ships for ideas.
+Maybe she wants to name her rocket or put an American flag on it.
+Whatever she decides, her very own rocket ship is now ready for take off!

 Lisa M. Cope is a freelance writer who focuses on parenting and child development issues, among many others.
 She is the mother of two boys, ages five and two.